 Start: CeeDee Lamb, Sterling Shepard

 Shepard has been a quiet target hog since 2020 and has made an impressive return from Achilles surgery.
 A seemingly deep NYG receiving group entering the season suddenly looks like one of the thinnest in the league, with Shepard the clear No. 1.
 This week the Giants get a Cowboys defense that's tougher against the run than pass, so I have Shepard as a top-35 WR.
-He remains available in more than 80% of Yahoo leagues.
+He remains available in nearly 80% of Yahoo leagues.